 Some of my favorite recipes are a mash up of two recipes- like my cinnamon roll cheesecake or brookies.
-These pumpkin banana muffins are incredibly easy to make and you're guaranteed to gobble them up.
+When I was developing this recipe I wanted to make these pumpkin banana muffins incredibly easy to make.
 Both the banana and pumpkin provide so much moisture to the muffin batter and pumpkin pie spice gives the muffins their classic fall flavor.

 You could add a ½ cup - 1 cup of chocolate chips to the batter if you want, I would toss the chips in a tablespoon of flour to help prevent them from sinking.